-Chapter D. USE BY OTHER ACTORS
+PART II D. USE BY OTHER ACTORS

-36) Non-governmental organizations or private corporations registering as a "Red Cross", a "Red Crescent" or a "Red Crystal" in a State where a National Society is already recognized: How should this issue be tackled?
+Non-governmental organizations or private corporations registering as "Red Cross", "Red Crescent" or "Red Crystal" in a State where a National Society is already recognized: how should this issue be dealt with?

-Article 53, 1st para., and Article 54, GC I Articles 2(3) and (4), and 4 (2), Statutes of the Movement Fundamental Principles of the Movement (Unity)
+Articles 38, 53, 1st para., and 54, GC I Articles 2(3) and (4), and 4 (2), Statutes of the Movement Fundamental Principles of the Movement (unity)